When it comes to the mountains, it's actually a crucial factor which we have to take into consideration when planning our trip.

 Probability

 Rain is most common during warmer months May, June, July and August and they all have on average 50% more days with rain.
-The rainy conditions may be very uncomfortable and dangerous when happens together with strong wind - usually on mountain rigs and peaks.
+The rainy conditions may be very uncomfortable and dangerous when happen together with strong wind - usually on mountain rigs and peaks.

-The best month for hiking near Zakopane is October having only 11 rainy days and 10.5 days with clouds covering sky less than 80%.
+The best month for hiking near Zakopane is October having only 11 rainy days and 10.5 days with clouds covering the sky less than 80%.

 Note: By rainy day I mean a day with any rain.
-Even day with 30 minutes of rain still counts as rainy here.
+Even a day with 30 minutes of rain still counts as rainy here.

 Advice